makeabilitylab/physcomp/advancedio/oled.md

 _display.setTextSize(1);
 _display.setTextColor(WHITE, BLACK);

+// Measure the text with those parameters.
+Pass x, y, textWidth, and textHeight
+// by reference so that they are set within the function itself.
-// Measure the text with those parameters _display.getTextBounds(strHello, 0, 0, &x, &y, &textWidth, &textHeight);
+_display.getTextBounds(strHello, 0, 0, &x, &y, &textWidth, &textHeight);

 // Center the text on the display